ye-kyaw-thu/error-overflow/sl-mnist-CNN.md

 ## To Do

 [1] testing for Khmer Fingerspelling
-[2] testing with Burmese Fingerspelling
+[2] testing for Myanmar Fingerspelling
+[3] teaching formal evaluation procedures

 ## Reference